qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - where is one click solution for clearing all trash folder or spam folder
 - how do you clear the trash email folder of deleted emails
 - how do i clear trash spam and other mailboxes
-- how can i clear all trash at tbsp
+- how can i clear all trash at once
-- i love the app but i miss a fill things a button on spam to clear all the spam a button on the trash to clear all the trash a dark tbsp
+- i love the app but i miss a fill things a button on spam to clear all the spam a button on the trash to clear all the trash a dark theme
 - clearing spam is not working
 - how do i clear out my trash folder or any other folder
-- tbsp how do you clear trash in spam
+- how do you clear trash in spam
 - will there ever be an option in settings to empty trash after a certain number of days or an option to empty entire trash bin it can get a little frustrating to have to basically delete an email twice once to send it to trash and again to empty the trash bin
 - how can i empty trash
 - how do i empty my trash